Quasinormal modes and greybody factors of the novel four dimensional Gauss-Bonnet black holes in asymptotically de Sitter space time: Scalar, Electromagnetic and Dirac perturbations: Greybody Factor

 where $\beta$, under the third order WKB approximation, is given by

 where $V_2$ and $V_3$ is given by \bea V_2&=&-i \Lambda(n),\\ V_3&=&\frac{-1}{\sqrt{-2V_0''}}\Omega(n) \eea Conserving probability we get

 where $\gamma_l$ is the greybody factor.
 This method of finding the reflection coefficient has been extensively employed in past literature.
 Below we plot the behaviour of the reflection and transmission coefficient, with the frequency of the wave, for a wide range of parameter values in Fig. (\ref{fig:greybody}).
 The general nature of the greybody factors for different types of waves is essentially similar.
-The greybody factors increases with an increasing $l$, whereas it decreases with an increase in the coupling constant $\alpha$.
+The greybody factors decrease with an increasing $l$ and increasing coupling constant $\alpha$.
 This also implies, that the greybody factors for negative $\alpha$ would be greater than positive ones.
-The greybody factors tend to increase with an increase in the cosmological parameter.
+The greybody factors tend to increase with an increase in the cosmological constant.
+Table \ref{tab:gf} shows the behaviour of the greybody factor for all three cases for different sets of parameters $\alpha$, $\Lambda$ and $l$.